 History & Geography

 Mosteiros has a strong connection with the ocean.
-It is a small fishing village of about 1,000 inhabitants, with also agricultural activity.
+It is a small fishing village with approximately 1,000 inhabitants, also engaged in agricultural activities.
 Its fishing harbour is near Praia dos Mosteiros.
 If you want to learn more about fishing as a strength in the village’s economy, visit Casa do Pescador.
 This museum was founded in 2004.
 Two old mills stopped working about 60 years ago.

-The coastal town is located inside Ponta Delgada’s county.
-It is on the North-Western point of São Miguel island right at the base of the Sete Cidades volcanic complex.
+The coastal town is located in Ponta Delgada’s county.
+It is on the northwestern point of São Miguel island, right at the base of the Sete Cidades volcanic complex.

 Fauna & Flora

 The coast of Mosteiros is one of the best spots on the green island to observe wintering birds, mainly waders.
-Among the species, you can see the common stern, northern gannet, Cory’s Shearwater, snowy egret, ruddy turnstone, ringed plover, common redshank, Eurasian whimbrel and seagulls, but not only!
+Among the species, you can see the typical stern, northern gannet, Cory’s Shearwater, snowy egret, ruddy turnstone, ringed plover, common redshank, Eurasian whimbrel, and seagulls, but not only!
 The best season to birdwatch in Mosteiros is between September and March.

 The birds love to nest on the islets by the beach called Ilhéus dos Mosteiros.
 But you can find birds all along the coastline.
-Some rare birds can be seen with a little luck.
-For example the double-crested cormorant, great skua, sea hawk, and bar-tailed godwit among many others.
+Some rare birds can be seen with a bit of luck.
+For example, the double-crested cormorant, great skua, sea hawk, and bar-tailed godwit, among many others.

 Culture & Festivities

-In August every year takes place Festival das Marés, a music festival near Mosteiros beach.
+In August every year, the Festival das Marés takes place, a music festival near Mosteiros beach.
 It attracts hundreds of people every year to attend live concerts of famous national artists.
 People usually bring a tent and sleep at the camping site.

-There is also a big religious event in Mosteiros celebrated on the third Sunday of August.
-You will see processions to honour the saints of Nossa Senhora da Conceição, Santo Antão, São Pedro and Coração de Jesus.
+There is also a significant religious event in Mosteiros celebrated on the third Sunday of August.
+You will see processions to honour the saints of Nossa Senhora da Conceição, Santo Antão, São Pedro, and Coração de Jesus.

 Swim and Snorkel Around